thatcherfreeman/utility-dctls/README.md

 **Inner Border Width**: How much black border to draw around individual chips.

+**Dataset**: Choose Official to use the X-Rite values, and use McCamy to use the one from the old paper and wikipedia.

-**Convert Illuminant C to D65**: The xyY values used are copied from the spec, which assumed the Standard Illuminant C illuminant.
-As most electronics use a D65 illuminant, check this box to use a bradford chromatic adaptation matrix to best approximate what the chart would look like under a D65 illuminant.
+**Adapt to D65**: Check this box to use a bradford chromatic adaptation matrix to best approximate what the chart would look like under a D65 illuminant.
+Leave unchecked to use the native white point for each dataset (Illuminant A for official, Illuminant C for McCamy).

 ---